 The committee can ask anything it wishes.
 You cannot control the questions, but you can learn something about the committee and church.
-The committee might ask about your personal experience with God/Jesus Christ, call to ministry, and Theology.
+The committee might ask about your personal experience with God/Jesus Christ, call to ministry, and theology.
 What your vision is for the church, your leadership style and position on certain social and political issues.

-- 1. Relationship to ABC, your involvement in the wider Christian community, and your professional life accomplishments - 2.
-Why are you seeking to relocate and your involvement in the life of your present community - 3.
-How does your spouse feel about ministry - 4.
-Your spouse's employment plans, and your children's thoughts about moving - 5.
-Your physical and financial health - 6.
-Listen intently to every question, be sure you understand the question before responding, and don't embellish your answers, keep to the subject - 7.
+- 1. What is your relationship to American Baptist Churches, your involvement in the wider Christian community and your professional life accomplishments? - 2.
+Why are you seeking to relocate?
+What is you involvement in the life of your present community? - 3.
+How does your spouse feel about ministry? - 4.
+What are your spouse's employment plans and your children's thoughts about moving? - 5.
+Your physical and financial health. - 6.
+Listen intently to every question.
+Be sure you understand the question before responding-don't embellish-keep to the subject. - 7.
 Questions that appear to be controversial may require a polite question from you concerning the issue behind the question.
-This often reveals the real question being asked, and will assist you in forming your response.
+This often reveals the real question being asked and will assist you in forming your response.
 Recognize inappropriate questions and be clear as to how you will respond. - 8.
 Avoid answering hypothetical questions with hypothetical answers.
 Find a connection between what is being asked and what you have actually done.
-Give concrete illustrations from your own life or ministry indicating how you function, not how you think you might.
+Give concrete illustrations from your own life or ministry indicating how you function-not how you think you might.

 When preparing for your interview, compose some practice questions that you think the committee might ask.
 Have someone ask you the questions and listen to your answers.
-This exercise will help to clarify your thinking and provides an opportunity to refine your responses.
+This exercise will help to clarify your thinking and provide an opportunity to refine your responses.